mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One.md

 **Important themes: (corporative) systems, as they take on history, transition to preservation rather than propulsion (583).
 In the case of industry and technology, monopolisation and consolidation has become the norm.
 In American and Fordist culture, caste systems arose due to surplus value and productive capacity among ruling classes (603).
 Surplus value and productive capacity inevitably result in castes—though in the American context, labour saving devices created a large consumer class that was still reasonably productive (shifting the lower castes of society out of the U.S. into a global context).
 That said, change is still possible (even the most tightly swathed baby managed to develop and grow) (584).**

-## Aglietta

-### A Theory of Capitalist Regulation
+## Aglietta: A Theory of Capitalist Regulation

-*Further explores corporate paternalism and development; offering a comprehensive account of its role in the American industrial context.*
+*Further explores corporate paternalism and offers a comprehensive account of its evolution in the American industrial context.*

+"An articulation between process of production and mode of consumption" (117)

+Where Gramsci saw the potential for abuse, Aglietta knew it in detail.
+Through *A Theory of Capitalist Regulation*, Michel Aglietta established the regulation school and thoroughly defined the state of capitalism at the time: bred from Taylorism, Fordism had firmly taken root

+### Accumulation and concentration of wealth

+- Has precedent in Marx (*Capital*: Volume One: Chapter 32: The Historical Tendency of Capitalist Accumulation) and Gramsci (his study of the women of wealthy ruling classes in "Rationalisation of Production and Work").

+### ***Capital,*** Volume One: Chapter One: The Commodity Sections 1, 2, and 4

+*The commodity is a powerful tool for understanding use-value and exchange value, but the transition to digital media (where any given commodity is virtually infinitely reproducible) rather breaks his analysis.*

 ## Baudrillard